 Pantopods – Although they appear spherically symmetrical, they are nothing more than vertically compressed suckerworms.
 Advanced sodium channels and mucus glands allow them to thrive on both land and in water, fresh and salt.
 They use their spiracles as suction feet for rolling locomotion and food acquisition.

 Dippers – Also known as spoonworms, dippers evolved from an ancestor with two rows of suction feet and ten mouthparts, much like their cousins further down the tree.
 However, having adapted to a parasitic lifestyle, they hardly resemble their ancestor at all.
-They are specialized for red plant derivative hosts, latching onto their highly vascularized spiracles suck blood.
+They are specialized for red plant derivative hosts, latching onto their highly vascularized spiracles to suck blood.

 Earworms – The eyes are often stalked so they can see above and around the ears, which can be quite prominent in some species.
 Many earworms are powerful predators, if slow by Earth standards, and can often take down prey larger than themselves.